 - Repeat infections

-This condition is more common in babies who are born prematurely and those who are born with esophageal atresia.
-Esophageal atresia occurs when a baby is born without part of the esophagus, which connects the mouth to the stomach.
+This condition is more common in babies who are born very early.
+It is also more common in babies who are born with esophageal atresia.
+This occurs when a baby is born without part of the esophagus.
+This is the tube that connects the mouth to the stomach.

-Tracheomalacia that develops later in life are more likely with:
+Tracheomalacia that develops later in life is more likely with:

 - Prolonged intubation